How do genes vary and how does pharmacogenetic testing work?

 Genes are the basic units of genetic material, the segments of DNA that usually code for the production of specific proteins, including the proteins known as enzymes.
-Each person has two copies of most genes: one copy is inherited from their mother and one copy is inherited from their father.
-Each gene is made up of a specific genetic code, which is a sequence of nucleotides.
-Each nucleotide can be one of four different nucleotides (A, T, G, or C).
+Each person has two copies of most genes: one copy is inherited from the person's mother and one copy is inherited from the person's father.
+Each gene is made up of a specific genetic code, which is a sequence of nucleotides (A, T, G, or C).
 For each nucleotide position in the gene, one of the four nucleotides is the predominant nucleotide in the general population.
 This nucleotide is usually referred to as "wild type."
-If an individual has a nucleotide that is different from "wild type" in one copy of their genes, that person is said to have a heterozygous variant.
-If an individual has the same variant nucleotide in both copies of their genes, that person is said to have a homozygous variant.
+If an individual has a nucleotide that is different from "wild type" in one copy of his or her genes, that person is said to have a heterozygous variant.
+If an individual has the same variant nucleotide in both copies of his or her genes, that person is said to have a homozygous variant.

 Nucleotide or genetic variants (also called polymorphisms or mutations) occur throughout the population.
 Some genetic variants are benign — do not produce any known negative effect or may be associated with features like height, hair color, and eye color.
 Other genetic variants may be known to cause specific diseases.
 Other variants may be associated with variable response to specific medications.